speedybits/PokerTetris/CARDTRIS.md

     - Cards above fall down to fill empty spaces
   - If the hand is not valid for the current level:
     - Cards pulse with golden glow briefly
-    - Notification appears showing what hand was not matched (e.g., "Level 3: Two Pair not matched!")
+    - Notification appears for 3 seconds showing what hand was not matched (e.g., "Level 3: Two Pair not matched!")
     - Cards remain on the board
 - Multiple hands can be evaluated simultaneously
 - After cards are removed: